 Final design features

 Searching for the right product

-Products are organised in general categories which then can be filtered or sorted if the users wishes to.
+Products are organized in general categories which then can be filtered or sorted if the users wish to.

 Searching for a product is made easy on the search bar as suggestions are populated as the user introduces new characters.

 All important information about a product is available at the bottom, progressive disclosure was used to not overwhelm users with too much information.

 Relevant suggestions and reviews are displayed on the same page

 Straightforward checkout process

 Clean shopping bag and checkout page.
 Every piece of information is summarised and separated so it doesn't confuse new users.

 There is an option to check out a guest too